Chapter 1 : Captured

 “A-Are you al-alright Uchiha-san?”
 Her dainty eyebrows knitted in worry as her tongue lathed her cracked lips in slow swipes.

-He glanced at her from the corner of his vision, wondering where the sudden concern came from.
-Sasuke knew for a fact that they didn’t know each other enough for her to be acting like she cared, in fact, no one knew him well enough to pretend to care.
+Sasuke glanced at her from the corner of his vision, wondering where the sudden concern came from.
+He knew for a fact that they didn’t know each other well enough for her to be acting like she cared.
+In fact, no one knew him well enough to pretend to care.

 He didn’t need it.

 “Hn,” came his slight grunt.
 His pride and honor came first before these deeply inflicted wounds.